jcodog/Cleo-Kick/README.md

 ## Configuration

 - Set `DASHBOARD_URL` in `wrangler.json` (or via Cloudflare dashboard) to tell the root route where to redirect users for chatbot management.
-- Define `HOST` and `CORS_ORIGIN` when running the Node adapter so the Socket.IO relay binds to the correct interface and enforces the appropriate origin policy.
+- Provide `HOST` when running the Node adapter if you need to bind to a specific interface (defaults to `0.0.0.0`).
+- Point `OVERLAY_RELAY_URL` at the remote WebSocket relay HTTP endpoint (for example the `/test-message` route exposed by the dedicated overlay service) and optionally set `OVERLAY_RELAY_AUTH_TOKEN` if the relay expects bearer authentication.

 ## Routes